-WHAT A SURPRISE!
-MATTHEW 1:18; LUKE 1:30-35
+What a Surprise!
+(Pt.
+1) Matthew 1:18; Luke 1:30-35

 When we read the gospel accounts of the birth of Jesus, we are introduced to one surprise after another, each of which is saturated with spiritual significance.
 God did that on purpose.
 He orchestrated a series of events and circumstances that defied logic and the laws of nature, and He did so, at least in part (I believe), so that we would be compelled to either say, "That's ridiculous!
 God would never do that."
-Or, "That's amazing!
-Only God could think of that, and only God could do that."
+Or "That's amazing!
+Only God could think of that and only God could do that!"

-The humble parents from a backwater village called Nazareth; the census mandated by a pagan ruler which took them to Bethlehem, the city of David; the no vacancy inn; the crude stable; the feeding trough where baby Jesus was laid; the star in the Eastern sky; the visits from lowly shepherds and foreign dignitaries-none of whom were thought to be on God's list of VIP's.
+The humble parents from a backwater village called Nazareth; the census mandated by a pagan ruler which took them to Bethlehem, the city of David; the no vacancy inn; the crude stable and the feeding trough where baby Jesus was laid; the star in the Eastern sky; the visits from lowly shepherds and Gentile dignitaries-none of whom were thought to be on God's list of VIP's.